 Economy and infrastructure

 The capital of the Czech Republic is traditionally one of the most important commercial centers of the country.
-Important is tourism with 5,5 My.
+Important is the Tourism with 5,5 My.
 Overnight visitors per year 2013, thereof 86 Percent foreigners.
 Office block, Luxury apartments, Hotels are incurred, at the same time, the number of residents from the center of 100.000 reduced to a fifth.

-Prague has a significant film industry and a sizable manufacturing.
+Prague has a significant Film Industry and a sizable manufacturing.
 Compared with the GDP of the EU, expressed in purchasing power standards, reached Prague in 2006 an index of 162,3 Percent (EU-27:100).

 In the urban area but also more traditional industries are located: